The Dennis Miller Show: 1989—1992 American late-night TV landscape

 From the January 1989 launch of Arsenio Hall's Paramount-syndicated late-night show, its immediate ability to carve out a niche and compete against the legacy late night leader, Johnny Carson's Tonight Show on NBC, turned a lot of heads.
-Having observed the show's success with younger viewers as well as in attracting an audience entirely new to late night, the Chicago-based first-run syndicator Tribune Entertainment Company (that had mostly been known for its daytime programs Geraldo and The Joan Rivers Show) felt the conditions for a competitive entry of their own entry in the late night race—an arena dominated by Carson for decades—were finally in place.
+Having observed Hall's and Paramount's success with younger viewers as well as in attracting an audience entirely new to late night, the Chicago-based first-run syndicator Tribune Entertainment Company (that had mostly been known for its daytime programs Geraldo and The Joan Rivers Show) felt the conditions for a competitive entry of their own in the late night race—an arena dominated by Carson for decades—were finally in place.

-In 1990, Tribune Entertainment Company pursued Garry Shandling for a syndicated late-night talk show through the talent agency that represented him, Brillstein-Grey Entertainment.
-When Shandling turned down the offer, Brillsten-Grey recommended Dennis Miller, another one of their clients.
+In 1990, Tribune Entertainment Company pursued Garry Shandling for a syndicated late-night talk show through the performer's representative talent agency, Brillstein-Grey Entertainment.
+When Shandling turned the offer down, Brillsten-Grey recommended Dennis Miller, another one of their clients.

-The drive for Tribune to create a new show increased in May 1991, when Johnny Carson announced he would be retiring from The Tonight Show.
-As it became apparent that Jay Leno would take Carson's place, and as the time slot was at that point only contested by The Arsenio Hall Show, Tribune felt that if Leno could not hold onto Carson's fans they might migrate to a newer show.
-Miller was approached with an offer where Tribune Entertainment would distribute the show and Miller would co-produce it with the Brillstein-Grey Company.
-Miller and the others involved felt even more secure in their position when Leno was picked to replace Carson over Late Night host David Letterman, who ended up getting his own show at CBS, Late Show with David Letterman.
+The drive for Tribune to shift preparations for their planned new show into higher gear increased in May 1991, when Johnny Carson announced he would be retiring from The Tonight Show one year later.
+As NBC announced its decision that Jay Leno would take Carson's place, and since the time slot was at that point only contested by The Arsenio Hall Show, Tribune felt that if Leno could not hold onto Carson's audience they might migrate to a newer show.
+Thirty-seven-year-old stand-up comedian and television performer Miller—finishing up the 1990-91 season, his sixth, on NBC's Saturday Night Live weekly sketch comedy series where he had primarily been hosting the Weekend Update satirical news segment—was approached with a Monday-through-Friday late-night show offer whereby Tribune Entertainment would distribute the new program and Miller would co-produce it with the Brillstein-Grey Company.
+Miller and the others involved felt even more secure in their position when Leno was picked to replace Carson over Late Night host David Letterman, who would eventually end up getting his own show at CBS, Late Show with David Letterman.